forwards/website_source/README.md

 ## Going Further

-The website design is based on the [Hugo Icarus theme](https://github.com/digitalcraftsman/hugo-icarus-theme), stored in `hugo-icarus-theme`.
+The website design is based on the [Hugo Icarus theme](https://gitlab.com/toryanderson/hugo-icarus/), stored in `hugo-icarus`.
 Customised elements are put in the corresponding folder in the root directory.
-For example the layout of the pages is determined by template files in `layouts` or `themes/hugo-icarus-theme/layouts`, with `layouts` taking priority.
+For example the layout of the pages is determined by template files in `layouts` or `themes/hugo-icarus/layouts`, with `layouts` taking priority.

 To add custom `CSS`, you should edit `static/css/custom.css`.